michaelwangxl/assignment/README.md

 ### Dow Jones Index

-Thanks for giving me this opportunity to demonstrate my coding with this assignment.

 1. This project was written in Java 11, Spring Boot with H2 Database Maven.
 Configurations for DB is in *com.michael.assignment.config* package.